Luminted/thesis4real-server/design_document_draft.md

 * refactor handlers for singleton
 * check/place return types on functions
 * rethink if width/height is needed to be stored on server side for entity objects
+* connect routes to a RootRoute and export that
+* move gamestate reducers and accessors logically together

 ## Design Documents